scala/docs.scala-lang/_tour/basics.md

 You can combine expressions by surrounding them with `{}`.
 We call this a block.

-The result of the last expression in the block is the result of the overall block, too.
+The result of the last expression in the block is the result of the overall block, too:

 ```tut
 println({